ermiry/cerver-notes/linux.md

 ## Why use Linux?
 Linux has evolved into one of the most reliable computer ecosystems on the planet.
 Combine that reliability with zero cost of entry and you have the perfect solution for a desktop platform.

+**From The Linux Foundation**
+The Linux kernel is one of the largest and most successful open-source projects that has ever come about.
+The huge rate of change and number of individual contributors show that it has a vibrant and active community, constantly causing the evolution of the kernel in response to number of different environments it is used in.

 ### Open Source
 **From linux.com**
 Linux is distributed under an open source license.
 Open source follows these key tenants: